lakesoul-io/LakeSoul/README.md

 [中文介绍](README-CN.md)

 LakeSoul is a cloud-native Lakehouse framework that supports scalable metadata management, ACID transactions, efficient and flexible upsert operation, schema evolution, and unified streaming & batch processing.

+LakeSoul supports multiple computing engines to read and write lake warehouse table data, including Spark, Flink, Presto, and PyTorch, and supports multiple computing modes such as batch, stream, MPP, and AI.
+LakeSoul supports storage systems such as HDFS and S3.

 ![LakeSoul Arch](website/static/img/lakeSoulModel.png)

 LakeSoul was originally created by DMetaSoul company and was donated to Linux Foundation AI & Data as a sandbox project since May 2023.